github/gemoji/README.md

 gemoji
 ======

-Emoji images and names for GitHub, Campfire, and Basecamp.
+Emoji images and names.
+See the LICENSE for copyright information.

-See the LICENSE.

 Installation